yiisoft/db/docs/en/getting-started.md

 ## Installation

-To install [Yii DB](https://github.com/yiisoft/db), you must select the driver you want to use and install it with [Composer](https://getcomposer.org/).
+To install [Yii DB](https://github.com/yiisoft/db), you must select the driver you want to use and install it with a [Composer](https://getcomposer.org/).

 - [Yii DB MSSQL](https://github.com/yiisoft/db-mssql)